getlantern/http-proxy/README.md

 and that the resulting binary is compressed with [upx](http://upx.sourceforge.net/).

-You can use the following command to do all this automatically:
+You can use the following command to do all this automatically.
+Note that `make dist` requires $VERSION.
+It will tag the repo with that version and will also generate a new changelog:

 ```
-make dist
+VERSION=v0.1.3 make dist
 ```

 Once you've build a binary for distribution, you can deploy it to all live proxies with: